-To spot urine stains on your carpet, turn off the lights then use an Ultraviolet blacklight like this available in Amazon to spot all soiled areas.
-Mark those areas down with a chalk.
+- To spot urine stains on carpets, turn off the lights then use an Ultraviolet blacklight like this available in Amazon to spot all soiled areas.
+Mark those areas down with chalk.

 - Make sure to follow instructions and test it in a small inconspicuous area first to see if it’ll stain the carpet.